• Skip to primary navigation

 Did you know that participating in homemaking challenges can increase your self-sufficiency?
 Sure can!
 The right challenge can be the fast track you need to get that extra boost.
 Here’s how we built a small #cantry in 1 month with the #EveryBitCountsChallenge.

-This post may contain affiliate links.
-As an Amazon Associate I earn commissions from qualifying purchases made through links on this post at no extra cost to you.
+This post may contain affiliate links which means I earn commissions from qualifying purchases made through links on this post at no extra cost to you.
 Click here to read my full disclosure.

 Increasing self-sufficiency via homemaking challenges can be easy and fun!